Optimism brings accurate perception in Iterated Prisoner's Dilemma: Results and Discussions

 \subsection{Success of Tolerance}

-As we explained in \refsec{sec:tol}, IPDwRec model has no term called tolerance.
+As we explained in \refsec{sec:tol}, the IPDwRec model has no term called tolerance.
 Agents play with their opponent once and decide on the characteristic of the opponent.
 This is the situation when $\beta=1$.
-In this section, we are going to evaluate the effects of tolerances $\beta=2$ and $\beta=3$.
+In this section, we will evaluate the effects of tolerances $\beta=2$ and $\beta=3$.
 For simplicity, FC is going to be used.
-Yet, the effect of tolerance is similar among all forgetting strategies.
+Nevertheless, the effect of tolerance is similar to all forgetting strategies.